Resonite-Community-Projects/community_events.resonite/README.md

 # Note

-Either the `title`, the `description`, or the `location` of the event must contain the word `Neos VR` for the event being returned by the API.
-Keep in mind that this 3 fields will be striped of their space, new line, some special char and will be lowered for detect this string.

 For found what is the id of a guild you can use the script `get_discord_server_list.py` who return the list of guild where the bot is present.

+# Event creator usage notes

+Since the source can also contains event who can happen in different location, either virtually or physically, the keyword `neosvr` must be specified either in the `title`, the `description`, or the `location` of an event.
+The case and the presence of a space between `neos` and `vr` doesn't matter since the 3 fields will be striped of their spaces, new lines and some special chars before being lowered.

+## Apollo bot

+The Apollo bot is a special case since this bot doesn't support a 'location' field this one must be added in the description in the following format: `Location: <event location>`.
+For a correct detection this field should be on his own line.
+Don't forget to put a carriage return if you add test after and put a space before the `L`.